No Activity (American TV series): Development

 On August 1, 2017, it was announced that CBS All Access had given the production, an American adaptation of the Australian television series No Activity, a series order.
 Executive producers were expected to include Will Ferrell, Adam McKay, Patrick Brammall, Trent O'Donnell, Jason Burrows and Joe Farrell.
 Production companies involved with the series were slated to consist of CBS Television Studios, Gary Sanchez Productions, and Funny Or Die.
 On October 4, 2017, it was announced that the series would premiere on November 12, 2017.

 On February 13, 2018, it was announced that the series had been renewed for a second season.
 On September 25, 2018, it was announced that the second season would be released all at once on November 22, 2018.

 On March 3, 2019, it was reported that the series had been renewed for a third season.
 On October 15, 2019, it was announced that the third season would premiere on November 21, 2019.
-On October 29, 2020, CBS All Access renewed the series for a fourth season, with the season being animated rather than live-action, during the set on COVID-19 pandemic.
+On October 29, 2020, CBS All Access renewed the series for a fourth and final season, with the season being animated rather than live-action, during the set on COVID-19 pandemic.